JacksonKuo/blog/_posts/2025-3-16-app-defense-part-10.markdown

 \[Dependabot Security Alert\]
 {: refdef}

-Also for `--write-locks` to work, `dependencyLocking` needs to be set.
+Also for `--write-locks` to work, `dependencyLocking` needs to be uncommented.
 Otherwise the lockfile will be empty.

 #### Future Improvements
 * Doublecheck we're not double caching with `gradle/actions/setup-gradle` and `actions/cache@v4`